An Illustrated Family History Archive

 It seems important that these otherwise little-known Black Britons should have their fascinating stories researched and told, and I have added both families to WikiTree, which cites many of the sources used (Cyrus Hamilton | William Dobson).

 Note: I've since seen that Sergeant William Dobson is recorded elsewhere on the internet, for instance on a handful of Black Britains and Black History Month projects.
 The biographies there state he was born in South Africa with his mother working for a British army family and that he died in 1898.
-I believe the source for this is a 1900 edition of The Christian Express, and it does not line up with my own research above which I feel quite confident in, but I'm happy to view any evidence to the contrary.
+I believe the source for this is a 1900 edition of The Christian Express, and it does not line up with my own research above - which I feel quite confident in and is well-sourced - but I'm happy to view any evidence to the contrary.

 posted 10.08.23 at 7:29 pm | permalink at Webbledegook |